SockguardSockguard

 clients.allowed_cidrs gates incoming TCP callers by source CIDR before any rule evaluation runs.
 When clients.container_labels.enabled is true, Sockguard resolves the calling container by source IP and enforces per-client com.sockguard.allow.<method> label allowlists in addition to the global rule set.

 Named client profiles sit on top of that admission layer.
-Sockguard can now select a per-client ruleset and request-body policy by source IP or verified mTLS client certificate common name, with a configurable default profile for unmatched callers.
+Sockguard can now select a per-client ruleset and request-body policy by source IP, verified mTLS certificate selectors (common_names, dns_names, ip_addresses, uri_sans, spiffe_ids, public_key_sha256_pins), or unix peer credentials (uids, gids, pids), with a configurable default profile for unmatched callers.
 That turns one proxy from "one ruleset in front of Docker" into a shared control plane for multiple consumers without collapsing back to broad allowlists.

 Layer 3: Method Filtering